mattjj/pybasicbayes/README.md

 used in each algorithm, as well as an API for models, which compose the distribution objects.

+*NOTE:* There's a bug in the variational lower bound calculation right now.
+The updates look fine though.

 The file `models.py` shows how to construct mixture models building on the distribution objects in this library.
 For example, to generate data from a Gaussian mixture model, we might set some hyperparameters, construct a